 Using a portable gamma scintillation meter, ranges of gamma exposure rates were recorded for areas of the property surface.
 Systematic soil samples were then obtained at randomly selected locations irrespective of the gamma exposure rates.
-Measurements for Samples 1 and 2A were made and soil samples collected from depths of 0 to 15 cm.
-Sample 2B was taken at a depth of 15 to 30 cm.
+Measurements were usually made and soil samples collected from depths of 0 to 15 cm.
 The samples were analyzed for Ra, Th, and U content.